torvalds/linux/Documentation/media/uapi/dvb/intro.rst

 currently six Unix-style character devices for video, audio, frontend, demux, CA and IP-over-DVB networking.
-The video and audio devices control the MPEG2 decoder hardware, the frontend device the tuner and the DVB demodulator.
+The video and audio devices control the MPEG2 decoder hardware, the frontend device the tuner and the Digital TV demodulator.
 The demux device gives you control over the PES and section filters of the hardware.
 If the hardware does not support filtering these filters can be implemented in software.
 Finally, the CA device controls all the conditional access capabilities of the hardware.
 It can depend on the individual security requirements of the platform,